-Seasonal changes in grass height, softness, and width are correlated with how much grass a horse can eat through specific grazing hole sizes.
+Seasonal changes in grass and weed height, softness, and width are correlated with how much grass a horse can eat through specific grazing hole sizes.
 In the spring the grass is shorter, softer, and full of sugar.
 In the summer, the grass will likely be higher and thicker than it was in spring.
 Horses will need a larger hole to access the broader pieces of grass.

 Similarly, in the fall, a muzzle with a smaller grazing hole may be necessary to allow your horse to get the proper amount of forage based on the seasonal size of the grass in your horse’s pasture.
 Having two muzzles, one with a smaller hole size and one with a larger hole size is a great way to ensure the perfect bite of grass and optimal nutrition for your horse’s diet.

 The ThinLine Muzzle breaks tradition.
 It is a new way to think about finding the perfect muzzle for your horse.
 This muzzle comes in two grazing hole sizes, and either variation can be enlarged with a pair of scissors or a box cutter for a completely customizable option.